warroyo/flux-tmc-multitenant/README.md

 6. `infrastructure` sets up external secrets operator and cert-manager.
 7. `apps` - sets up the `clusterSecretStore` pointing at our ss-env AKV using the boostrap credential.
 8. `infra-pre-reqs` - installs any pre-reqs for infra apps. this can be used to install any dependencies since `infrastructure` kustomization depends on it.
 9. tenants specific kustomizations,  this sets up a tenant namespace and service account, as well as the kustomization that points at the tenants bootstrap repo and path to namespaces.
+It also creates an initial `TMCNamespace` object for the bootstrap ns in the downstream cluster(s).
 This is what configures namespace self service. the kustomization also overrides fields in the `TMCNamespace` objects to ensure they are not creating things outside of their workspace.